 Agency Lead Negotiators

-The IHS Director has delegated authority to the Agency Lead Negotiators (ALNs) to represent the IHS Director during negotiations.
+The IHS Director has delegated authority to the Agency Lead Negotiators (ALNs) to represent the IHS Director during Indian Self Determination and Education Assistance Act Title V negotiations.
 Only the ALN has the delegated authority to negotiate on behalf of the IHS Director.
-The ALNs also provide Tribes with self-governance information, assist Tribes in self-governance planning, coordinate meetings between the Tribe and the IHS during the negotiation process, and coordinate the Agency's response to Tribal questions.
+The ALNs also 1) provide Tribes with self-governance information, 2) assist Tribes in self-governance planning, 3) coordinate meetings between the Tribe and the IHS during the negotiation process, and coordinate the Agency's response to Tribal questions.
 Since the IHS OTSG is charged with the implementation of the Tribal Self-Governance legislation and authorities within the IHS, the OTSG oversees the ALNs.

-The ALN role requires detailed knowledge of IHS, awareness of current policy and practice, and understanding of the rights and authorities available to a Tribe under Title V of the ISDEAA.
+The ALN role requires detailed knowledge of IHS, current policies and practices, and understanding of the rights and authorities available to a Tribe under Title V of the ISDEAA.
 In most instances, ALNs perform negotiation duties in addition to other full-time jobs.
-As necessary, ALNs receive assistance from other Area or Headquarters (HQ) staff prior to and during negotiations, including staff from the OTSG, IHS Office of Finance and Accounting (OFA) and the Office of the General Counsel (OGC).
+As necessary, ALNs lead Federal teams comprised of Area and Headquarters (HQ) staff prior to and during negotiations, including, but not limited to, staff from the OTSG, IHS Office of Finance and Accounting (OFA) and the Office of the General Counsel (OGC).
 Such assistance may include:

 - Reviewing documents.